This article is a comparison of linseed and tung oils:

 I suspect this to be a linseed-based finish.
 The ingredients are listed as: lubricating oil, drying oil, natural waxes; essential oil.

-They claim solvent-free, that it contains UV inhibitors, and it has the warning for spontaneous combustion (which is seen on almost all drying oils).
+They claim solvent-free, that it contains UV inhibitors, and it has the warning for spontaneous combustion (which is seen on all drying oils).

 My Experiment to Guess What is in Odies Oil